The Judd School: Examination

 Until the establishment of the General Certificate of Education, exams were set once a year by an external examiner(s) appointed by the governors, who reported in writing on the general proficiency of pupils, as well as the condition of the school.
-A 1902 report by examiner Dr. Wormell found that the curriculum was "sufficient to help those few capable of rising to something higher by providing a bridge between elementary school and grammar school".
+A 1902 report by examiner Wormell found that the curriculum was "sufficient to help those few capable of rising to something higher by providing a bridge between elementary school and grammar school".
 He criticised the absence of German tuition and the fact that more than half the students came "feebly taught from country districts".
 The headmaster would also submit a written report to the governors.

 In 1951, the school adopted the General Certificate of Education, but students were barred from taking any exams before the age of 16, which meant that many students left school without any qualifications because of the sheer necessity of leaving school to contribute to household income.
 The system became more rational in time, but often pupils were taking O-levels and A-levels simultaneously.
 As of 2010, the school offers GCSEs to students in the lower school, and AS/A-levels to students in the sixth form.
 Under Rendall, exam pass rates at A-level increased from 67.5 per cent in 1970, peaking at 95 per cent in 1984 before decreasing slightly to 92 per cent in 1987.
 O-level/GCSE results have similarly improved, reaching a peak of 88 per cent pass rate in 1978.